canmom/canmom.github.io/_posts/crit/baru/2021-12-06-tyrant-8-gends.md

 This memo has naturally failed to reach the powers of Falcrest, who are determined to understand the deterministic, behaviourist model of human behaviour so that they can engineer a perfect society.
 So much of it has to do with violently punishing gender crimes, especially in the newly colonised areas.

-Back in <cite>Traitor</cite>, Baru observed a torture facility run by Xate Yawa, which attempts to use operant conditioning to shape the sexual subjectivity of Falcresti citizens:
+Back in <cite>Traitor</cite>, Baru observed a torture facility run by Xate Yawa, which attempts to use means of conditioning to shape the sexual subjectivity of Falcresti citizens:

 > “She volunteered for fidelity conditioning to repair her marriage,” the functionary explained.
 “Wise.
 Two of her social proximates reported on her behavior.
 She could have been found responsible for hedonic sociopathy or hereditary misconjugation.”
 >